wso2/docs-ei/en/micro-integrator/docs/use-cases/examples/protocol-switching/switching_between_HTTP_and_MSMQ.md

 This example demonstrates how you can use the Micro Integrator to switch messages between HTTP and MSMQ during message mediation.

-In this example, stockquote requests are placed to the stockquote proxy service, which send the incoming request message to the MSMQ server.
-Another proxy service named `msmqTest` listens to the MSMQ queue and invokes the message from the MSMQ server and sends the message to the backend.
+In this example, stockquote requests are placed to the stockquote proxy service, which sends the incoming request message to the MSMQ server.
+Another proxy service named `msmqTest` listens to the MSMQ queue, invokes the message from the MSMQ server, and sends the message to the backend.

 ## Synapse configuration